ChainSafe/forest/docs/docs/users/getting_started/install.md

 <h3>Images</h3>

-Images are available via Github Container Registry:
+Images are available via GitHub Container Registry:

 ```shell
 ghcr.io/chainsafe/forest
 ```

 :::tip
-If you have trouble using the Github Container Registry, make sure you are [authenticated with your Github account](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
+If you have trouble using the GitHub Container Registry, make sure you are [authenticated with your GitHub account](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).
 :::

 You will find tagged images following these conventions: